 Day 5 : Thórsmörk – Fimmvorduhals hut … or on out to Skógar where tenting is available near the highway.

 We prefer to tent.
 That way no reservations are needed.
 We’ll stop where we want when we want, depending on the weather and our energy level.
-We’ll allow at least 7 days, just in case.
+Allow extra days, just in case.
 We were held up one day by storm warnings in 2018.

 Take the bus back to Reykjavik from Skógar.
 There’s plenty of traffic on the highway.
 You may be able to find someone willing to drive stinky hikers back to town.
 If not, buy a ticket on the bus.

 If all that sounds too complicated, consider signing on with a trekking guide.